Move-In & Move-Out Inspections

 Date-Stamped

-Enable date/time on camera.
-Or email photos to yourself — the timestamp is proof.
+Enable date and time on your camera, or email photos to yourself — the timestamp is proof.

 Same Angles at Move-Out